 - entitled to recover any costs of bid, proposal, reply, or response preparation or submittal from the District. - (i) The Board may require bidders and proposers to furnish bid bonds, performance bonds, and/or other bonds with a responsible surety to be approved by the Board. - (j) Notice of intent to award, including rejection of some or all bids, proposals, replies, or responses shall be provided in writing to all vendors by United States Mail, hand delivery, facsimile, or overnight delivery service.
 The notice shall include the following statement: "Failure to file a protest within the time prescribed in Rule 3.11 of the Rules of the District shall constitute a waiver of proceedings under those Rules," or wording to that effect.
 Protests of the District's procurement of maintenance services under this Rule shall be in accordance with the procedures set forth in Rule 3.11. - (k) If less than three (3) Responsive Bids, Proposals, Replies, or Responses are received, the District may purchase the maintenance services or may reject the bids, proposals, replies, or responses for a lack of competitiveness.
-If no Responsive Bid, Proposal, Reply, or Response is received, the District may take whatever steps reasonably necessary in order to proceed with the procurement of maintenance services, in the manner the Board determines is in the best interests of the District, which steps-may include but is not limited to a direct purchase of the maintenance services without further competitive selection processes. - (3) Exemptions.
+If no Responsive Bid, Proposal, Reply, or Response is received, the District may proceed with the procurement of maintenance services, in the manner the Board determines is in the best interests of the District, which may include but is not limited to a direct purchase of the maintenance services without further competitive selection processes. - (3) Exemptions.
 Maintenance services that are only available from a single source are exempt from this Rule.
 Maintenance services provided by governmental agencies are exempt from this Rule.
 A contract for maintenance services is exempt from this Rule if state or federal law prescribes with whom the District must contract or if the rate of payment is established during the appropriation process. - (4) Renewal.
-Contracts for the purchase of maintenance services subject to this Rule may be renewed for a period that may not exceed three (3) years or the term of the original contract, whichever period is longer. a maximum period of five (5) years. - (5) Contracts: Public Records.
+Contracts for the purchase of maintenance services subject to this Rule may be renewed for a maximum period of five (5) years. - (5) Contracts; Public Records.
 In accordance with Florida law, each contract entered into pursuant to this Rule shall include provisions required by law that require the contractor to comply with public records laws. - (6) Emergency Purchases.
 The District may make an Emergency Purchase without complying with these rules.
 The fact that an Emergency Purchase has occurred or is necessary shall be noted in the minutes of the next Board meeting.

+Specific Authority: §§ 190.011(5), 190.011(15), 190.033, Fla.
+Stat.
 Law Implemented: §§ 119.0701, 190.033, 287.017, Fla.
 Stat.